-- A. Assigned Readings from the Textbooks: Celce-Murcia et al. (CBG), and other supplementary readings.
-(Supplementary readings will be shared in GC.) - B. Demonstration of Pronunciation Activities from CBG & other materials: You will be assigned to a couple of pronunciation activities for you to demonstrate for the class in each session, except for Session 1. - C. Workbook Exercises: Workbook exercises are designed to help you understand the important points in English phonetics and phonology.
+- A. Assigned Readings from the Textbooks: Rogerson-Revell (the main textbook), Dauer, Celce-Murcia, et al. and other supplementary readings.
+(Supplementary readings will be shared in Google Classroom (GC).) - B. Demonstration of Pronunciation Activities from a list of selected activities: You will be assigned to a couple of pronunciation activities for you to demonstrate for the class in each session, except for Session 1. - C. Workbook Exercises: Workbook exercises are designed to help you understand the important points in English phonetics and phonology.
 Some exercises require you to use your current knowledge of the English and Japanese sound systems.
-These assignments must be submitted to Google Classroom by a due date before the following session.
+These assignments must be submitted to GC by a due date before the following session.
 You will be provided with the answer keys for you to check your answers against.
 Please come to class after having reviewed them.
 We will discuss them in class. - D. Transcription Exercises: The exercises are designed to familiarize you with the IPA phonetic symbols.
 If you are already familiar with the phonetic symbols used in Japanese dictionaries and textbooks, these exercises would serve as a review.
 If you are not, do the exercises using dictionaries and submit them to GC by a due date.
 I will upload the answer keys in GC after that.
 Please compare your phonemic/phonetic transcription with the answer keys to see if there are any differences.
-I will answer your questions on them in the following session. - E. Try Out Pronunciation Activities with the students in your class after each session and report what activities you tried and your reflection on them to GC.
-The students should make comments on at least one of their classmates' reports in GC Stream.
+I will answer your questions on them in the following session. - E. Let's Try It Out: Try out pronunciation activities with the students in your class after each session and write up a short report on what activities you tried, how they went, and your reflection on them.
+Submit your report to GC.
+I will post your reports to GC Stream.
+The students should read all the reports and make comments on at least one of them in GC Stream.
+I will read your reports and return them with my comments to you separately.

-Note: If you do not have a class to try out activities, please talk to me.
+Note: If you do not have a class to try out activities with, please talk to me.

-F. Jigsaw Reading Presentations

-In Session 1, the students will divide the readings on pronunciation learning and teaching amongst themselves, and will be responsible for presenting the main points of the assigned readings to their classmates.
-Please prepare a video presentation using PPT slides and post it in GC Stream by a due date.
-Also post the PPT slides separately.
-The students must watch it before the class session and think about your opinions on the discussion questions which the presenter prepares.
-I will give you the details on this assignment in Session 1.

-- G. Four Review Quizzes: The four review quizzes will be given based on the lectures, assigned readings, and handouts.
+- F. Jigsaw Reading Presentations: In Session 1, the students will divide the readings on pronunciation learning and teaching amongst themselves, and will be responsible for presenting the main points of the assigned readings to their classmates.
+Please prepare a video presentation using PowerPoint slides (or Google slides) and post it in GC Stream by a due date.
+Also post the slides separately.
+The other students must watch the presentation before the class session and think about your opinions on the discussion questions prepared by the presenters.
+Furthermore, if you have any questions on the content, jot them down so that you can ask them during the class discussion.
+I will give you the details on this assignment in Session 1. - G. Four Review Quizzes: The four review quizzes will be given based on the lectures, assigned readings, and handouts.
 Please submit the completed quizzes by due dates.
 I will grade them and give you feedback on them before class. - H. Final Exam: A comprehensive exam covering the important points of this course will be given at the end of the course.
-It is an open book take-home exam. - I. Course Project: Creating a set of activities to address a major pronunciation problem for your students, using CBG.'s (2010) communicative framework for teaching pronunciation.
+It is an open book take-home exam. - I. Course Project: Creating a set of activities to address a major pronunciation problem for your students, using CBG.'s (2010) five-stage communicative framework for teaching pronunciation.
 I will give you the details in the first session.